seothemes/base/README.md

 ## Features

-The Genesis Starter Theme aims to modernize, organize and enhance some aspects of Genesis child theme development.
+The Base aims to modernize, organize and enhance some aspects of Genesis child theme development.
 Take a look at what is waiting for you:

 - [Bourbon](https://github.com/seothemes/base/tree/master/resources/scss) as a lightweight Sass toolkit
 - [Gulp](https://gulpjs.com/) for automating development build tasks